ukparliament/ontologies/procedure/meta/queries/instrument-types/treaties/index.md

 ## Committee consideration

 Treaties subject to the Crag procedure will always be considered by a Lords Select Committee.
 There is currently no requirement for a Commons Select Committee to consider treaties.
 In the Lords, up until April 2020 treaties could be considered by the [Secondary Legislation Scrutiny Committee (SLSC)](https://committees.parliament.uk/committee/255/secondary-legislation-scrutiny-committee/), the whole of the [European Union Select Committee](https://committees.parliament.uk/committee/176/european-union-committee/) or allocated to one of its sub-Committees.
-As of April 2020 a new sub-committee, the [International Agreements Sub-Committee (IAC)](https://committees.parliament.uk/committee/448/eu-international-agreements-subcommittee/), or the whole of the European Union Select Committee will be responsible for considering all treaties going forward.
-The SLSC and other sub-committees will have no more involvement in the scrutiny of treaties.
+As of April 2020, the International Agreements Sub-Committee (IAC) or the whole of the European Union Select Committee became responsible for considering all treaties going forward.
+The SLSC and other sub-committees had no more involvement in the scrutiny of treaties.
+As of January 2021 this changed again when the [International Agreements Committee](https://committees.parliament.uk/committee/448/eu-international-agreements-subcommittee/) became a fully-fledged committee on its own and will have sole responsibility for all CRaG treaties laid before the House.

 In the Commons any select committee can open an inquiry into a treaty and report on it if they feel it fits into their remit.
 As of December 2020 we've only seen the International Trade Committee publish a report on a treaty.
 We have, however, seen the Environment, Food and Rural Affairs Committee open an inquiry.